timhutton/twitter-archive-parser/README.md

 ## How do I use it?
 1. [Download your Twitter archive](https://twitter.com/settings/download_your_data) (Settings > Your account > Download an archive of your data).
 2. Unzip to a folder.
 3. Right-click this link --> [parser.py](https://raw.githubusercontent.com/timhutton/twitter-archive-parser/main/parser.py) <-- and select "Save Link as", and save into the folder where you extracted the archive.
-(Or use wget or curl on that link.)
+(Or use wget or curl on that link.
+Or clone the git repo.)
 4. Run parser.py with [Python 3](https://realpython.com/installing-python/). e.g. `python parser.py` from a command prompt opened in that folder.

 If you are having problems please check the [issues list](https://github.com/timhutton/twitter-archive-parser/issues) to see if it has happened before, and open a new issue otherwise.